Many people brush their teeth daily, yet still experience cavities or gum problems.

 Result

-Less plaque, healthier gums, and a significantly cleaner feeling in your mouth.
+Less plaque, healthier gums, and a significantly cleaner feeling in the mouth.

 Conclusion